Kaftan: Europe and United States

 In the recent era the kaftan was introduced to the West in the 1890s, Queen Victoria's granddaughter Alix of Hesse wore a traditional Russian coronation dress before a crowd which included Western on-lookers, this traditional dress featured the loose-fitting Russian kaftan which was so exotic to Western eyes.
 This was one of the first times a Western woman, a high-status Western woman who had also been seen in fashionable Western dress no less, was seen wearing something so exotic.
 The traditional Russian kaftan resembles the kaftans worn by the Ottoman sultans; it was in stark contrast to the tight-fitting, corseted dresses common in England at that time.

 The kaftan slowly gained popularity as an exotic form of loose-fitting clothing.
-French fashion designer Paul Poiret further popularised this style in the early 20th century.
+French fashion designer Paul Poiret further popularized this style in the early 20th century.

 In the 1950s, fashion designers such as Christian Dior and Balenciaga adopted the kaftan as a loose evening gown or robe in their collections.
 These variations were usually sashless.
+This style had also began appearing as high fashion.

-American hippie fashions of the late 1960s and the 1970s often drew inspiration from ethnic styles, including kaftans.
+American hippie fashions of the late 1960s and the 1970s often drew inspiration from ethnic styles, including kaftans for women and men.
 These styles were brought to the United States by people who journeyed the so-called "hippie trail".
 African-styled, kaftan-like dashikis were popular, especially among African-Americans.
 Street styles were appropriated by fashion designers, who marketed lavish kaftans as hostess gowns for casual at-home entertaining.
+The popularity of Kaftans went high in mass market and their cheap imports.
+Given the materials and the style of the Kaftan, it has shown to symbolize serving as royalty.
+The types of forms of dresses and kaftans were among the rich.

-Diana Vreeland, Babe Paley, and Barbara Hutton all helped popularise the kaftan in mainstream western fashion.
+Diana Vreeland, Babe Paley, and Barbara Hutton all helped popularize the kaftan in mainstream western fashion.
 Into the 1970s, Elizabeth Taylor often wore kaftans designed by Thea Porter.
 In 1975, for her second wedding to Richard Burton she wore a kaftan designed by Gina Fratini.

 More recently, in 2011 Jessica Simpson was photographed wearing kaftans during her pregnancy.
-American fashion editor André Leon Talley has also worn kaftans designed by Ralph Rucci as one of his signature looks.
+American fashion editor André Leon Talley also wore kaftans designed by Ralph Rucci as one of his signature looks.
 Beyoncé, Uma Thurman, Susan Sarandon, Kate Moss, Mary-Kate and Ashley Olsen, and Nicole Richie have all been seen wearing the style.
 Some fashion lines have dedicated collections to the kaftan.